YaraSenousy/FileBasedBlogSystem/README.md

 - ```cd src/FileBlogSystem```

-- Create a .env file with your JWT secret key:
+- Create a .env file with your JWT secret key, must be at least 32 characters:
 ```
 JWT_SECRET=your_secret_key_here
 ```